skygenai-appliedintelligence/Hire-GenAI/README.md

   - Example: `./MergeToMain.cmd "Signup" -NoFF -Push`

 - **ReleaseToMain** (`ReleaseToMain.ps1/.cmd`)
-  - Purpose: Create a release tag on `main` and optionally push.
+  - Purpose: Merge the feature into `main`, create an annotated tag on the resulting `main` commit, and optionally push.
-  - Use when: Cutting a release (versioned or timestamped).
+  - Use when: Cutting a release from the current feature branch.
-  - Why: Immutable tag marks a deployable snapshot; aids rollbacks and changelogs.
+  - Why: The tag marks the exact deployable snapshot on `main`; helps rollbacks and changelogs.
+  - How tagging works:
+    - Tag is created locally on `main` after merge.
+    - Tags are pushed only when you pass `-Push` (pushes main and tags) or `-PushTags` (push tags only).
+  - Examples:
+    - `./ReleaseToMain.cmd "Signup"` (timestamp tag, local only)
+    - `./ReleaseToMain.cmd "Signup" -UsePackageVersion -Push` (tag as v<package.json> and push branch+tags)
-  - Example: `./ReleaseToMain.cmd "Signup" -Tag v1.2.3 -NoFF -Push`
+    - `./ReleaseToMain.cmd "Signup" -Tag v1.2.3 -NoFF -PushTags` (create tag and push tags only)

 - **RollbackRelease** (`RollbackRelease.ps1/.cmd`)
   - Purpose: Remove a mistaken release tag and optionally revert the merge on `main`.